M-earnest/docker_workshop/_sources/basics/quickstart.md

   </p>
 </div>

-You can test if your Docker installation was successful by running:
+To test if your Docker installation is fully functional try running:

   `docker run hello-world`